Documentation Index

 type: 'user' is not necessarily required for the Web SDK except for the cases below.
 However, the user data is crucial for better use cases, so we strongly recommend utilizing it as much as possible.

-*No identifier is marked required in the table above, including Insider’s default identifier set: uuid, email, and phone_number.
+*No identifier is marked required in the table above, including Insider One’s default identifier set: uuid, email, and phone_number.
 If you are using any default or custom attributes as identifiers, you must define them in this push for a correct unification and identification process.

 **The language attribute is required for many cases.
 For example, if you want to show your campaigns to users based on their language, this attribute is required.
-It is advised to define the user’s language in all pages to avoid any difficulties.
+It is advisable to set the user’s language on all pages to avoid any difficulties.

-***The gdpr_optin is required for customers that are subject to the GDPR Laws.
-When it is defined as false, campaigns (except cookieless cases) will not be displayed and Insider messages will not be sent.
+***The gdpr_optin is required for customers who are subject to the GDPR Laws.
+When it is defined as false, campaigns (except cookieless cases) will not be displayed, and Insider One messages will not be sent.
 If it is not defined, it will be accepted as true.

 Below, you can find the example script for the type: 'user' method of Insider Web SDK.